pretix/pretix-docs/docs/tutorial/event.md

 This page also allows us to set a sales tax rate for our event.
 This is an optional step.
 Taxation rules can also be changed after event creation is finished.
-We are holding the event in Germany.
+We are holding our event in Germany and a single-percentage rule applies to all of our products.
-A single-percentage rule of 19% value-added tax applies to all of our products, so we are going to enter that percentage here.
+Thus, we are going to add a 19% tax rule here.

 {% include "warning-tax.md" %}